vergiliu/vergiliu.github.io/_drafts/aws.md

         - also a private security group for communication inside the private Network
     - add an Output section
 - to delete the stack we need to DISABLE termination protection in the EC2 for the NAT instance

+#### CodeCommit
+- create secure repositories for sharing code in the cloud :)
+- Create triggers that will send an email or connect to a webhook through Amazon Simple Notification Service (SNS)
+    - or run your custom integrations through AWS Lambda
+- using AWS IAM, storage is S3 and DynamoDB
+- unlimited repos and files

 ### Advanced topics